NICMx/rdap-server/server-install-custom.md

 > ![Warning!](img/warning.svg) This step is only necessary due to an implementation oversight (a redundant dependency) that will be worked on in the near future.
 The database is actually never queried by Red Dog.
 >
-> Once issue TODO is fixed, this step will no longer be required.
+> Once [issue 21](https://github.com/NICMx/rdap-server/issues/21) is fixed, this step will no longer be required.

 A relatively straightforward way to do this is to add an in-memory database so you don't actually need an SQL server.